Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 For the detailed explanation of how OpenClaw memory and compaction work, our compaction guide covers what happens to your context window during long conversations.

-What it does: Compresses older messages in the conversation window to keep the context from overflowing.
+What the compaction layer does: Compresses older messages in the conversation window to keep the context from overflowing.
 Preserves recent messages in full while summarizing older ones.
 Controls how much of the context window is used for conversation history versus system prompts and tool results.

 What it doesn't do: Cross-session recall.
 Semantic search.
 Relationship understanding.
-LCM manages the current conversation.
+Compaction manages the current conversation.
 It doesn't improve how the agent retrieves information from past conversations.

 QMD: The hybrid search upgrade (start here)